-A dead bird or squirrel may indicate the presence of West Nile virus in a specific area.
+A dead bird may indicate the presence of West Nile virus in a specific area.
 The California Department of Health Services uses these reports in a risk model that assist in determining areas of high risk to humans.
-Testing is performed on dead birds and squirrels that meet the following criteria:
+Testing is performed on dead birds that meet the following criteria:

-Birds or squirrels that are dead for less than 24 hours.
+- Birds that are dead for less than 24 hours.

 Cats rarely get sick from West Nile virus and dogs have been known to get sick but few cases have been detected.
 For more information regarding West Nile virus and cats and dogs click here.

 Can I get West Nile virus from birds or animals?